 Photo of Alice Hall-Partyka

-Alice Hall-Partyka is a counsel at Crowell & Moring’s Los Angeles office, where she is a member of the firm’s Health Care Group.
-She counsels payers, providers, and technology companies on a broad range of health care regulatory, corporate, and policy matters.
+Alice Hall-Partyka is a Partner at Crowell & Moring’s Los Angeles office, where she is a member of the firm’s Health Care Group.
+Alice counsels payers, providers, and technology companies on a broad range of health care regulatory, corporate, and policy matters.
 Alice uses her industry experience to help clients identify practical solutions and navigate complex regulatory frameworks.

 Alice advises health care companies that are adapting to evolving laws and regulations, developing new products or services, or seeking to improve their regulatory compliance.
 She also strategizes with and represents clients that are responding to governmental inquiries and investigations.
 Alice’s areas of focus include Medicaid and Medicare program requirements, mental health parity, health reform, state regulation of payers and providers, digital health and innovative technologies, and health care fraud and abuse.